aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 *What does Romeo mean by “He jests at scars that never felt a wound”?*

 Sheesh Romeo that's harsh.
 Romeo is overhearing this conversation about him.
-It is alos an example of dramatic irony!
+It is also an example of dramatic irony!
 Analyze the text, jest means to make fun of.
 Also, what wounds are he referring too?
 What problem is/was Romeo talking about?

 *Why is it ironic that Mercutio teases Romeo about Rosaline?*